 In the region, there are 156,637 units in structures with five or more units that have been built from 2000 to the present and a further 176,137 units in structures with five or more units that were built from 1980 through 1999.
 It is not possible to determine what portion of that latter number was constructed between the date in 1991 when the Fair Housing Act's design and construction standards took effect and the close of 1999.
 This may appear to be a significant number of potentially accessible units, but it is important to keep a few factors in mind.
 First, the data above include publicly supported housing units, particularly LIHTC units, built in the relevant timeframe.
 Thus, totals from this subsection cannot be added to figures from the preceding subsections.
 Second, many households that do not include individuals with disabilities who have accessibility needs reside in this housing, too.
-Indeed, from the standpoint of community integration, it would not be a desirable outcome for people who do not have disabilities.
+Indeed, from the standpoint of community integration, it would not be a desirable outcome for people who do not have disabilities to vacate this housing en masse in order for it to be made available to persons with disabilities.
 Third, compliance with the Fair Housing Act's accessibility requirements can be uneven at times.
 These ACS data do not provide a basis for concluding that the developers of this housing followed the law.